Skip to content

 If you are looking to paint brick, you will love these Stunning White Paint Colors for Classic Brick Exteriors.

-Now for some comparisons with other popular white colors.
-First up, it has to be Alabaster – Sherwin Williams lights out most popular white.
+First up for comparing has to be Alabaster – Sherwin Williams lights out most popular white.

 There are three major differences between Alabaster and White Flour.

-Sherwin Williams Creamy is also darker and more yellow than White Flour, but not any more gray.
+Sherwin Williams Creamy is also darker and a hair more yellow than White Flour, but not much more gray.

 Creamy has an LRV of 81, so it would be classed as an off-white and not a true white.

-Sherwin Williams White Flour vs Pure White SW 7005
+Sherwin Williams White Flour vs Pure White 7005

 If I was to describe Sherwn Williams Pure White, I would say it’s a warm gray white.
 Here against White Flour you can really see that.